MOrzech3/Hashicorp_Project/education-assignments/education-engineer/terraform-getting-started.md

 Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).

+In this tutorial, you will create and initialize infrastructure using Terraform.

 ## Prerequisites

 * The appropriate [Terraform package](https://www.terraform.io/downloads.html) installed.